maths/moodle-qtype_stack/doc/en/Authoring/Semi-automatic_Marking.md

 ## Manual grading.

-The notes input has a special extra option 'manualgraded', and the default option value is 'manualgraded:false'.
-If you specify 'manualgraded:true' then the _whole STACK quesion_ will require manual grading!
+The notes input has a special extra option `manualgraded`, and the default option value is `manualgraded:false`.
+If you specify `manualgraded:true` then the _whole STACK quesion_ will require manual grading!

 There really is no way to mix automatic and manually graded parts of a question.
 Therefore, if you want automatic and manual marking you must have separate questions.